-Third, although the teachers in general merely perceived models as a means to facilitate learning of content knowledge, our data also indicate deviations from this focus.
-As illustrated in the following quote, most teachers did recognize that meta-knowledge aspects were important for students to understand: "It is especially important to know that models can simplify reality [...] students must be able to make a critical assessment ... like, know that a model can show that but not this" (B2).
-For some of the teachers, engaging students in comparing, evaluating, and selecting from among multiple models could include a focus on developing students' meta-knowledge about models' limits and merits related to their abilities to highlight or omit elements or features of the real-world referent.
-However, this talk was typically in the context of prioritising students' understanding of content knowledge.
-This notion is captured in this exemplary statement related to how a lack of concrete correspondence between a model and its referent could lead to students' misconceptions of content knowledge:
+Although the teachers generally justified their use of models as a means to facilitate learning of content knowledge, our data also indicates deviations from this focus.
+As illustrated by the following quote, most teachers did recognise that meta-knowledge aspects were important for students to understand: "It is especially important to know that models can simplify reality [...] students must be able to make a critical assessment ... for example, know that a model can show that but not this" (B2).
+For the teachers who had attended a specific course (for more detail, see research and methods section), to engage students in comparing, evaluating, and selecting from among multiple models also included a focus on developing students' meta-knowledge about models' limits and merits related to their abilities to highlight or omit elements or features of the real-world referent.
+This talk was, however, typically in the context of prioritising or evaluating students' understanding of content knowledge and not used as a precursor to a discussion where the model was evaluated or investigated.
+This notion is captured in the following exemplary statement related to how a lack of concrete correspondence between a model and its referent could lead to students' misconceptions of content knowledge: